Azathothas/Stars/README.md

 - [mvaisakh/wsl-distro-tars](https://github.com/mvaisakh/wsl-distro-tars) – A script that creates importable tar files for Windows Subsystem for Linux (WSL2).
 These files can be used to install any Linux distribution of your choice, provided it is available on Docker.
 - [mvisonneau/docker-tailscale](https://github.com/mvisonneau/docker-tailscale) – Run a Tailscale agent/relay in a container
 - [myfreeer/nginx-build-msys2](https://github.com/myfreeer/nginx-build-msys2) – static nginx build scripts on msys2 mingw with dependencies and custom patches for windows
+- [n0mi1k/apk2url](https://github.com/n0mi1k/apk2url) – An OSINT tool to quickly extract IP and URL endpoints from APKs by disassembling and decompiling
 - [nathaneltitane/dextop](https://github.com/nathaneltitane/dextop) – Unlock the full potential of your Android device and transform it into a Linux-based workstation in minutes with Dextop!
 No tech expertise needed - it's user-friendly and hassle-free!
 - [nestybox/sysbox](https://github.com/nestybox/sysbox) – An open-source, next-generation "runc" that empowers rootless containers to run workloads such as Systemd, Docker, Kubernetes, just like VMs.
 - [newbit1/rootAVD](https://github.com/newbit1/rootAVD) – Script to root AVDs running with QEMU Emulator from Android Studio